frozen-signal/Apple_IIe_MMU_IOU/readme.md

 ![IOU](https://img.shields.io/badge/IOU-Fully_Functionnal_*-green)<br/>
 ![MMU](https://img.shields.io/badge/MMU-Partially_Functionnal_**-yellow)<br/>

-\* The IOU has been tested with the hardware listed below, and no known issue has been found.
+\* The IOU has been tested with the hardware listed below, and no issue has been found.
 The code however need a good cleanup.<br/>
 \** The MMU is still in development and is likely to have problems.

 # Apple IIe MMU and IOU custom ICs